Holidays & Occasions

 Holiday Card Grammar - Party invitations

-When asking guests to RSVP, keep in mind that the initialism stands for the French phrase “répondez s’il vous plaît,” meaning “respond please.”
+When asking guests to respond, remember that RSVP stands for the French phrase répondez s’il vous plaît, meaning “please respond.”

 Guide to pluralizing last names